xenanetworks/tdl-xoa-driver/docs/source/getting_started/quick_start.rst

 Integrate with CLI and ValkyrieManager
 --------------------------------------

-The simple code example demonstrates how to use XOA Python API :
+The simple code example demonstrates how to use XOA Driver :

 * Establish connection to a Valkyrie tester.
 * Reserve a port.